codemary/stormstudents/js/arithmetic_operators/README.md

 4. Divide x and y, and print the result to the console.

 5. Declare another variable "z" with the value "10".
 Multiply x and y.
 Then, divide the result by z.
 Store the result in a new variable named "resultOne".
-Print "result" to the console.
+Print "resultOne" to the console.

 5. Declare two variables "a" with the value of 15 and "b" with the value of 9.
 Print the remainder when a is divided by b.